anurag0608/WebCam_Control/README.md

 # WebCam Control
-A CLI for enabling and disabling default webcams
+A CLI for enabling and disabling default webcams (RUNS ONLY ON WINDOWS!)
 ### How to install ?
 npm install -g webcam-control
 #### Usage